-1. Unless otherwise stated in the Project Brief, drawing submissions shall be in electronic and hard copy format.

-2. Drawing Hard Copy Deliverable Format

-- 1. Drawing submitted in hard copy shall be: - 1. printed to scale with black lines on white paper; - 2. bound with staple or other means into sets, where presentations exceed 50 sheets, the drawings for each discipline may be bound separately for convenience and ease of handling; and - 3. of a paper size as agreed to with the Departmental Representative.

-3. Drawing Electronic Copy Deliverable Format

-1. Drawing submitted electronically shall be provided:

-- 1. without password protection or printing restrictions, unless requested;

-- 2. in two formats:

-- 1. PDF/E-1 (in compliance with ISO 24517-1);

-- 2. .dwg format; and

-- 3. in accordance with Appendix D.
+- 1. Unless otherwise stated in the Project Brief, drawing submissions shall be in electronic and hard copy format. - 2.
+Drawing Hard Copy Deliverable Format - 1.
+Drawing submitted in hard copy shall be: - 1. printed to scale with black lines on white paper; - 2. bound with staple or other means into sets, where presentations exceed 50 sheets, the drawings for each discipline may be bound separately for convenience and ease of handling, and: - 3. of a paper size as agreed to with the Departmental Representative. - 3.
+Drawing Electronic Copy Deliverable Format - 1.
+Drawing submitted electronically shall be provided: - 1. without password protection or printing restrictions, unless requested; - 2. in two formats: - 1.
+PDF/E-1 (in compliance with ISO 24517-1); - 2. .dwg format, and; - 3. in accordance with Annex C Directory Structure and Naming Convention Standards for Construction Tender Documents.